husamasaad/inventory-app/README.md

 ## Overview

 This Inventory Management App was developed as part of an internship assignment.
-It is designed to assist users in managing their inventory with basic operations such as adding, updating, and deleting products.
-The app also includes a stats page to display key inventory metrics.
+It is designed to assist shops teams in managing their inventory with basic operations such as adding, updating, and deleting products.

 ## Features